Khan/wonder-blocks/packages/wonder-blocks-link/components/link.md

 ### Example: Link with Typography element

-You can also use a Typography element instead of just plain text.
+You can also use a Typography element instead of plain text.

 ```js
 import {HeadingSmall} from "@khanacademy/wonder-blocks-typography";